bmeddeb/RepoMetrics/docs/development/architecture.md

 - **Rust**: Uses Tokio for asynchronous operations
 - **Python**: Exposes asyncio coroutines for non-blocking operations
-- **Bridge**: Uses pyo3-asyncio to bridge between Tokio and asyncio
+- **Bridge**: Uses pyo3-async-runtimes to bridge between Tokio and asyncio

-Operations that could block (like Git operations) are executed in separate threads to avoid blocking the main event loop.
+Git operations that could block (like cloning large repositories) are executed asynchronously to avoid blocking the main thread.

 ## Memory Management